daverick/Emporda/pylint/README.md

-pylint for python3 docker image works for file or module that are in pwd or below
+pylint docker image
+works for files or modules that are in the ciurrent working directory or below

 to use iteractively:
 ```bash